mnmartinez127/ai201-miniproject-2324s1/README.md

 4. Run `pyenv virtualenv 3.10 venv` to create a virtualenv tied to the 3.10 shim.
 5. Run `pip install -r requirements.txt` to install the necessary packages.

 ## Importing the datasets

 1. `cd` into the root of the project.
 2. Install wget if you haven't already.
-Run `wget https://prod-dcd-datasets-cache-zipfiles.s3.eu-west-1.amazonaws.com/gh56wbsnj5-1.zip -P preprocessing/datasets`
+Run `wget "https://prod-dcd-datasets-cache-zipfiles.s3.eu-west-1.amazonaws.com/gh56wbsnj5-1.zip" -P "datasets/"`
 3. Unzip the compressed folder.
-Run `unzip preprocessing/datasets/gh56wbsnj5-1.zip -d preprocessing/datasets/`.
+Run `unzip -q "datasets/gh56wbsnj5-1.zip" -d "datasets/"` followed by `rm "datasets/gh56wbsnj5-1.zip"` to delete the zip file.
 4. Unzip the dataset once more.
-Run `unzip preprocessing/datasets/Coconut\ Tree\ Disease\ Dataset/Coconut\ Tree\ Disease\ Dataset.zip -d preprocessing/datasets/`.
-5. Delete zip artifacts.
-Run `rm -rf preprocessing/datasets/Coconut\ Tree\ Disease\ Dataset/Coconut\ Tree\ Disease\ Dataset.zip && rm -rf preprocessing/datasets/gh56wbsnj5-1.zip`.
+Run `unzip -q "datasets/Coconut Tree Disease Dataset/Coconut Tree Disease Dataset.zip" -d "datasets/"` followed by `rm "datasets/Coconut Tree Disease Dataset/Coconut Tree Disease Dataset.zip"` to delete the zip file.

 Alternatively, you can run `bash preprocessing/extract.sh`.

-## Cleaning the datasets
+## Preprocessing the datasets

-1. Run `python cleanup.py`.
+1. Run `python dataclass.py` to preprocess the dataset into augmented training and testing sets of 255px by 255px images.